samaysar/dotnet.devfast/DevFast.Net.Text/docs/DevFast.Net.Text.Json.Utf8.AsyncUtf8JsonArrayPartReader.md

 Class implementing [IAsyncJsonArrayPartReader](DevFast.Net.Text.Json.IAsyncJsonArrayPartReader.md 'DevFast.Net.Text.Json.IAsyncJsonArrayPartReader') for standard Utf-8 JSON data encoding based on https://datatracker.ietf.org/doc/html/rfc7159 (grammar shown at https://www.json.org/json-en.html).

-Current implementation parses following two (2) types and three (3) literal values 'null', 'true', 'false' without any validation:

-1. Unicode code-points values (i.e. in \uXXXX, X can be any valid byte value).
-2. Numeric values (both 2.0e-1+10 and 2.0Ee10 will be parsed as Numeric values without error).

-The main reason to ignore validation is that such error MUST be thrown during deserialization.
-Also, to keep the code simple and faster.
 This implementation support both single line comments (starting with '//' and ending in either Carriage return '\r' or newline '\n') and multiline comments (starting with '/*' and ending with '*/').